ilanschnell/bitarray/README.rst

 ``reverse()``
-   Reverse the order of bits in the array (in-place).
+   Reverse all bits in the array (in-place).

 ``search(sub_bitarray, limit=<none>, /)`` -> list